ventus-ag/documentation/content/products/networking/floating-ips.md

 - click on the **Actions** icon and select the **Edit** in the list of available options;
 - update the Description on the next opened *Edit Floating IP window*, and click on the SAVE icon.

-After these steps, the selected Subnet will be updated.
+After these steps, the selected Floating IP will be updated.

 ## Delete Floating IP